Science Quickly

 E-mail us at [email protected] if you have any questions, comments or ideas for stories we should cover!

 Science Quickly is produced by Kendra Pierre-Louis, Fonda Mwangi, Sushmita Pathak and Jeff DelViscio.
-This episode was reported and co-hosted by Meghan McDonough and edited by Alex Sugiura.
-Shayna Posses and Aaron Shattuck fact-check our show.
-Our theme music was composed by Dominic Smith.
+This episode was edited by Alex Sugiura, with fact-checking by Shayna Posses and Aaron Shattuck.
+Our theme music wa

 Learn more about your ad choices.
 Visit megaphone.fm/adchoices